killme2008/clojure-control/README.md

 The idea came from [node-control](https://github.com/tsmith/node-control).

+##Installation

+Clone this repository with git or download the latest version using the GitHub repository Downloads link.
+Use [leiningen](https://github.com/technomancy/leiningen) to build project

+		lein jar

+And there will be a file named "control-x.x-snapshot.jar" at project directory.Then use as a standard jar by adding it to your classpath.

 ##Getting started

 Get the current date from the two machines listed in the 'mycluster' config with a single command: